SPARC-FAIR-Codeathon/DataFusion/README.md

 # DataFusion

-**An o<sup>2</sup>S<sup>2</sup>PARC service to enhance the usability of SPARC by converting multiple SPARC’s public dataset file formats (or others) (such as \*.mat and \*.rhd) to a common format (\*.nwb) and facilitating hypothesis-driven studies by allowing preliminary analyses.**

-## Introduction
+### Dataset & Study Design Problems
+In neuroscience, there are a large number of different data file formats that contain a high degree of deviation in datasets from data collection to data storage and thus, difficult for results’ reproducibility.
+This also tends to be weak or no scientific collaboration.
+Moreover, due to the lack of access to the required facilities, there is also very challenging to choose and use publically available datasets.
+Furthermore, various formats available, such as  `.rhd`, `.mat`, and others, require different libraries for any analysis.

+### Motivation Behind DataFusion
+DataFusion has been developed to bridge a gap among stakeholders of neuroscience by Findable, accessible, interoperable, and reusable (FAIR) data principles and utilizing the common standardized file format - neurodata without borders (NWB).
+DataFusion also promotes hypothesis-driven studies to SPARC’s users who can choose the right dataset for their study by harnessing the potential of our preliminary analyses pipeline.

-### Accessing Datasets on SPARC: Simplifying the Process
+### Simplifying the Process to Access Datasets on SPARC
-Accessing datasets on Stimulating Peripheral Activity to Relieve Conditions (SPARC) can be a daunting task due to the multitude of available file formats.
+Specific to Stimulating Peripheral Activity to Relieve Conditions (SPARC), accessing datasets can be a daunting task due to the multitude of available file formats.
 The SPARC portal hosts an abundance of time-series datasets, such as electroencephalography (EEG), electrocardiography (ECG), electromyography (EMG), urodynamics, manometry, and more.
-These datasets, besides being immensely useful for novel analysis or replication, present an opportunity for the training of sequence prediction and generation models, such as transformers, MAMBA, and RKWV, which have seen immense success in large language modelling.
 However, the accessibility of these datasets is a significant bottleneck in the research process.
-The various formats available, such as `.adicht`, `.rhd`, `.mat`, and others, require different libraries for any analysis.
+The various formats available, such as  `.rhd`, `.mat`, and others, require different libraries for any analysis.
-To address this issue, we present a versatile cloud solution that can be deployed on SPARC's o<sup>2</sup>S<sup>2</sup>PARC platform.
+To address this issue, we present a multi-purpose cloud solution that can be deployed on o<sup>2</sup>S<sup>2</sup>PARC platform.
 This solution provides users with a simple way to perform preliminary analysis on any time-series dataset of their choice.

-## Solution
+## DataFusion - A Solution
-**TL;DR:** We present a service with two functions that can be used standalone or in collaboration- 1) Conversion of different formats to a common format 2) Run user-defined analysis scripts
+We developed a service consisting of two functionalities that can either be used separately or together
+1. Conversion of different formats to a common format (\*.nwb)
+2. Executing user-defined preliminary analyses

 **DataFusion Service** is a versatile and scalable solution designed to convert various file formats into a common CSV format.
 CSV is a human-readable file unlike other file formats occasionally used to store time series data, enabling almost everybody (especially those who don't know how to code) to see the data quickly and if required use it to plot with Excel or Google Sheets.
 It also supports the conversion of neuroscience datasets, such as Intan \*.rhd files, into the NWB (Neuroscience Without Borders) format.
-NWB is also built on the principles of FAIR (Findable, Accessible, Interoperable, and Reusable), empowering neuroscientists worldwide to perform analyses on datasets prepared by other laboratories.
+NWB is also built on the principles of FAIR, empowering neuroscientists worldwide to perform analyses on datasets prepared by other laboratories.
 Users can upload their preferred datasets or directly access them using PENSIEVE or a URL from SPARC datasets.
 These can be used in tandem with a file picker service.
-To further support users in performing preliminary analyses, such as training a neural network decoder or visualizing the dynamics of any variable as it evolves over time, users can upload a Python script along with the necessary requirements to run their code.
+To further support users in performing preliminary analyses, such as training a neural network decoder or visualizing the dynamics of any variable as it evolves with time, users can upload a Python script along with the necessary requirements to run their code.
 This can be done for their original file or the converted \*.csv file (`pandas DataFrame`).
 Finally, the outputs, including NWB, CSV, and analysis result files, are stored in an output folder available for download.

 ## How to use?
-#### DataFusion Deployment - A step-by-step instructions guide
+#### DataFusion Deployment - A step-by-step guidelines
 The service is currently available as a Docker container.
 In the future, it can be uploaded directly to o<sup>2</sup>S<sup>2</sup>PARC, as it is built using `cookiecutter-osparc-service`.
 To use it, follow these steps:

 1. **Clone the repository**